La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab2.md

 _^:i !tara /crw !kseo ^:o _-kau_ !gai -tuol !kseo_
      The rat eats the cheese, and that _causes_ it to be dirty.
 A cause is rather mechanical.
 Actors with free will are rarely caused to do anything, despite their protestations.
 Here the rat may have free will, but the cheese, caused to be dirty, certainly does not.
 _^:i !ji /gri !tara ^kai |kei ^kseo ^:o _-kmo_ !qma -qtu !ji ^tara_
      I am angry at the rat for stealing the cheese, which _motivates_ me to kill the rat.
 The theft motivates the anger and the anger motivates the planned killing.
 When a free agent acts it is usually because of a motivation.
-Here the speaker includes _kei_ -crime in the sentence as a justification for his action.
-The definition of this word reminds you that it has the modal case _tue_ -culture, which presumably includes the speaker --- but not the rat.
+Here the speaker includes <span class="latex">_kei_ -crime</span> in the sentence as a justification for his action.
+The definition of this word reminds you that it has the modal case <span class="latex">_tue_ -culture</span>, which presumably includes the speaker --- but not the rat.
 _^:i !xi -tara /qai -crw |jro ^kseo ^:o _-zu -zni_ !vel !klo ^kseo_
      So that rats cannot eat the cheese, is the _reason_ the cheese is in a closed container.
 A reason is an end (ending event) or consequence that _motivates_ someone to make a starting event happen, such as keeping the cheese in the box, that will _cause_ the consequence.
-The concept of _zni_ -reason is rather slippery.
-First, the desired or planned consequence should be stated, not its inverse; _``^:i !xo -tara /gi -crw !kseo''_ = A rat might eat the cheese is the negative of the correct consequence.
-Second, we say in English ``past event Y is the reason for action Z'' where the _gua\spi_ definition of _zni_ -reason requires vengeance for past event Y \--- a future consequence of action Z. _vou_ = vengeance.
-Third, a _gul_ -rule can be said to _cause_ its reason, provided the obligees obey it.
+The concept of <span class="latex">_zni_ -reason</span> is rather slippery.
+First, the desired or planned consequence should be stated, not its inverse; _<span class="latex">^:i !xo -tara /gi -crw !kseo</span>_ = <span class="latex">A rat might eat the cheese</span> is the negative of the correct consequence.
+Second, we say in English <span class="latex">past event Y is the reason for action Z</span> where the _gua\spi_ definition of <span class="latex">_zni_ -reason</span> requires <span class="latex">vengeance for past event Y</span> --- a future consequence of action Z. _<span class="latex">vou</span>_ = <span class="latex">vengeance</span>.
+Third, a <span class="latex">_gul_ -rule</span> can be said to _cause_ its reason, provided the obligees obey it.
 _^:i -dae !kara ^:o _-sny_ !pwo -cyr -xyn !xi -tara ^kara_
      The box being open _implies_ that a rat can go into it.
-The relation of logical entailment has to do with definitions and theorems, not with the arrangement of the real world or the will of its actors. _zny_ -imply is the corresponding set operator: ``X1 is the union of X2 and the complement of X3'', where X2 and X3 can be infinitives with _vo_.
-Perhaps the distinction between _sny_ and _zny_ is merely an artifact of old _Loglan_ and English usage.
+The relation of logical entailment has to do with definitions and theorems, not with the arrangement of the real world or the will of its actors. <span class="latex">_zny_ -imply</span> is the corresponding set operator: <span class="latex">X1 is the union of X2 and the complement of X3</span>, where X2 and X3 can be infinitives with _<span class="latex">vo</span>_.
+Perhaps the distinction between _<span class="latex">sny</span>_ and _<span class="latex">zny</span>_ is merely an artifact of old _Loglan_ and English usage.
 We shall see if this is true as _gua\spi_ matures.
 _^:i -dae !kara ^:o _-bal_ !crw |jro ^tara ^kseo_
      If the box is open _then maybe_ the rat will eat the cheese.
 This kind of fuzzy inference based on real-world consequences is what people use most often, rather than pure logic.
 _^:i !ji _/gu_ -fli ^:o _-sar !gu_ -vlw !ji ^qyun_
      _If_ I could fly I _would_ go to the moon.
-Necessary conditions are very commonly expressed and the logical if-then catches their true meaning poorly.
-Related is _sno_ -sufficient.
+Necessary conditions are very commonly expressed and the logical <span class="latex">if-then</span> catches their true meaning poorly.
+Related is <span class="latex">_sno_ -sufficient</span>.

 These are the sentence connectives most often seen.
 But the speaker may connect sentences with any useful word having suitable cases.
 And like all _gua\spi_ words, the sentence connectives can also be useful as arguments and as modal caselinks.

 ### Logical Sentence Connectives

-Old _Loglan_ was intended to be a logical language, thereby to differ as much as possible from English.
+Old _Loglan_ was intended to be a <span class="latex">logical language</span>, thereby to differ as much as possible from English.
 Therefore, one of its key features is support for what amounts to spoken symbolic logic.
 This feature is de-emphasized in _gua\spi_ ; in practice, what language users encounter most often, and stumble over, are Cartesian expansion of multiple arguments, non-commutative quantification, and complicated negations.
 These topics are well-supported in _gua\spi_.
 Nonetheless, set arithmetic can be performed on infinitives and the result is a set of events to which the listener's attention is drawn, just as with a more normal sentence.
-The logician's if-then can be realized through _zny_.
+The logician's <span class="latex">if-then</span> can be realized through _<span class="latex">zny</span>_.
 Here are some examples of logical sentence connectives:

 >